Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Practical Implementation

 To explain the formulation, the first term in the cost function is by lifting the constraint \eqref{eq:equal} to the cost function via introducing a slack variable $\bm U$.
-This is equivalent to the fitting formulation in \eqref{eq:ncca}.
+This is reminiscent of the fitting formulation in \eqref{eq:ncca}.
 Note that introducing $\bm U$ is important, since it entails us to propose a lightweight algorithm.
-The second term is to (approximately) enforce $\bm f^{(q)}$ to be invertible (i.e., the reflect the invertability constraints in \eqref{eq:ncca} and \eqref{eq:ncca_population}), at least for the available data samples $\bm y_\ell^{(q)}$ for $\ell=1,\ldots,N$.
-Note that if $\bm f^{(q)}$ is invertible, then there exists $\bm g^{(q)}$ such that the second term is zero---but the converse is not necessarily true.
-Nonetheless, using such a data reconstruction to prevent $\bm f^{(q)}$ from being an irreversible function in general works, especially when the number of samples is large.
-This idea is known as the \textit{autoencoder} \cite{lecun2015deep}, which is considered a nonlinear counterpart of PCA.
-The term $(1/N)\U\U^\T=\bm I$ corresponds to \eqref{eq:energy}.
-An illustration of the proposed neural network based implementation is shown in Fig.~\ref{fig:mynet}.
+The second term {is a regularization that promotes} ${\bm f_{\text{NN}}^{(q)}}$ to be invertible [i.e., to reflect the {invertibility} constraints in \eqref{eq:ncca} and \eqref{eq:ncca_population}], at least for the available data samples $\bm y_\ell^{(q)}$ for $\ell=1,\ldots,N$.
+Note that if ${\bm f_{\text{NN}}^{(q)}}$ is invertible, then there exists ${\bm g_{\text{NN}}^{(q)}}$ such that the second term is zero---but the converse is not necessarily true.
+This is because the second term is only imposed on the available finite samples in practice, not all the possible $\bm y_\ell^{(q)}$'s.
+Nonetheless, using such a data reconstruction to prevent ${\bm f_{\text{NN}}^{(q)}}$ from being an irreversible function in general works, especially when the number of samples is large.
+This idea is known as the \textit{autoencoder} {\cite{hinton1994autoencoders}}, which is considered a nonlinear counterpart of PCA. {Using autoencoder to promote invertibility is a simple heuristic, and can often strike a good balance between effectiveness and computational complexity.} The term $(1/N)\U\U^\T=\bm I$ corresponds to \eqref{eq:energy}.